 These slices of roasted cabbage are tender in the middle and browned and crispy around the edges.
-With just salt and pepper they're a fine side dish, but pesto adds gorgeous green color and lots of flavor.
+With just salt and pepper they're a fine side dish, but pesto will add a gorgeous green color and lots of flavor.

 Blending parsley into pesto accentuates parsley's clean, grassy flavor.
 If parsley pesto isn't your thing, then top roasted cabbage with traditional basil pesto or any favorite pesto recipe.

-- 1 head green cabbage sliced into 1/2-inch thick rounds (no need to core the cabbage)
+- 1 head green cabbage (sliced into 1/2-inch thick rounds)

-- 3 cups loosely packed parsley leaves (approximately 1 small bunch parsley)
+- 3 cups parsley leaves (approximately 1 small bunch parsley)

-While it's true that the flavor of real Parmigiano-Reggiano is impossible to match, there are many similar cheeses that can be used in place of expensive Parmigiano-Reggiano in recipes.
+While it's true that the flavor of real Parmigiano-Reggiano is impossible to match, there are many similar kinds of cheese that can be used in place of expensive Parmigiano-Reggiano in recipes.